slurmulon/generator-collector/README.md

 <!-- They outline how `generator-collectors` can be used to simplify and optimize how page data gets loaded from its API. -->

-### `src/api/fetch.js`
+### Producer

-The first example is a basic mock module for loading the site's data from its "API" (use your imagination, the point is we're using promises).
+The first example is a basic mock module for loading (producing) the site's data from its "API" (use your imagination, the point is we're using promises).

-Although simple, it's a universal pattern that many people use for centralizing data loading logic and flows across components.
+Although simple, it's a universal pattern that many people use to centralize data loading logic and flows across components.

+#### `src/api/fetch.js`

 ```js
 import { collector } from 'generator-collector'